 - request for an EHCNA may be appropriate if the criteria is met.

-Early years includes children aged 3 – 5 years
+Early Years- Early years includes children aged 3 – 5 years

-A PLP is written and implemented by the class teacher and parents.
+A PLP may written and implemented by the class teacher and parents.
 School staff (with parents where possible) review their progress at least every six to 12 weeks and record this on an PLP evaluation.
 The SEND Co-ordinator consults with relevant external support services who can help early education settings with advice on new PLP’s and targets, provide more specialist assessments, give advice on the use of new or specialist strategies or materials and, in some cases, support for particular activities.